 At Poly Water Tanks, we will fit your strainer, overflows and any brass fittings as per your requirements at the time of ordering.
 In order to ensure the longevity of your tank, we recommend that any fittings or accessories installed by your trade professional follow the guidelines described below:

-300mm Flexible Pipe: In order to minimise strain on the tank and fittings, it is advisable to install a 300mm flexible pipe (which can be supplied by your plumber or can be purchased from Poly Water Tanks at the time of placing your order) after the ball valve tap.
+300mm Flexible Pipe when using a Pump: In order to minimise strain on the tank and fittings, it is advisable to install a 300mm flexible pipe (which can be supplied by your plumber or can be purchased from Poly Water Tanks at the time of placing your order) after the ball valve tap.
 See illustration.

 Tank Overflows: These should always be piped away from the tank.
 See illustration.